Become a foster carer

 Financial support for carers

-Foster carers are paid a care allowance every 2 weeks by the Department of Health and Human Services.
+Foster carers are paid a care allowance every 2 weeks by the Department of Families, Fairness and Housing when a child is in your care.
 The amount you receive is based on the age of the child and the complexity of the child’s care needs.
 It is intended to contribute to a range of day-to-day expenses incurred in the provision of care.

 It's not considered a payment, so isn't treated as income by Centrelink or for taxation purposes.

-There may be other supports available to you.
-For more information go to the Department of Health and Human Services website: Support for home based carers in Victoria
+There may be other support available to you.
+For more information go to the Department of Families, Fairness and Housing website: Support for home-based carers in Victoria

 The rewards of being a foster carer